hossainchisty/Filmify/README.md

+# Filmify

-Filmify is a streaming service related to movies, TV shows, and streaming content online – including cast, production crew and personal biographies, plot summaries, trivia, ratings, and fan and critical reviews.
+Filmify is a streaming service related to movies, TV shows, and streaming content online – including cast, production crew and personal biographies, ratings, and fan and critical reviews &amp; More.

 ⏳Working in progress...